AlePuglisi/stonefish/README.md

 The software is developed and tested on *Linux Ubuntu*.
 It should work on any Unix based platform.
 A version for Windows is not available at this time.
 MacOS is not supported due to its lack of support for OpenGL 4.3.

 ### Installation

+>[!TIP]
+> Refer to [INSTALLATION_TROUBLESHOOTING](https://github.com/AlePuglisi/stonefish/blob/master/INSTALLATION_TROUBLESHOOTING.md) readme for a dummy step by step process with commands.

 1. Dependencies
     * **OpenGL Mathematics library** (libglm-dev, version >= 0.9.9.0)
     * **SDL2 library** (libsdl2-dev)